 The group released a series of recommendations for state regulators to consider when streamlining nonbank supervision.
-Those items included the creation of this 50-state survey of consumer finance licensing laws for reference use by regulators, industry, consumer groups and other stakeholders.
-This information can serve as a valuable resource and tool for both states to see the similarities and differences and for industry, particularly new entrants including Fintechs, to use as a first step look at determining state compliance requirements.
+Those recommendations included the creation of this 50-state survey of consumer finance licensing laws for reference use by regulators, industry, consumer groups and other stakeholders.

 The survey identifies state licensing and lending requirements for “consumer loans,” however that may be defined by state statutes (note that payday, title lending, and other more targeted license types are not included in the research).
 The state law survey includes which business activities trigger a consumer loan license and whether the statute applies to commercial lending as well as noting major license requirements, statutorily mandated loan terms and limits on fees and charges.

-All information contained in the survey has been reviewed and verified by the appropriate state regulatory authority.
-Relevant statutes for each state are provided to aid additional research.
+Information contained in the consumer finance law survey has been reviewed and verified by the appropriate state regulatory authority.
 State information will be updated on an annual basis.

 To get started, click on a state in the map below for a dropdown menu of license requirements, loan terms, fees and charges and state usury laws.
 An interactive spreadsheet is also available to view all state provisions.